 And if you like science, one thing you'll find is that Zearing - McCallsburg has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.55% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 11.55% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The overall education level of Zearing - McCallsburg is somewhat higher than in the average US city of 21.84%: 25.36% of adults 25 and older in the town have at least a bachelor's degree.
+The percentage of people in Zearing - McCallsburg who are college-educated is somewhat higher than the average US community of 21.84%: 25.36% of adults in Zearing - McCallsburg have at least a bachelor's degree.

 The per capita income in Zearing - McCallsburg in 2022 was $42,425, which is upper middle income relative to Iowa and the nation.
 This equates to an annual income of $169,700 for a family of four.
 However, Zearing - McCallsburg contains both very wealthy and poor people as well.